jpugmire/hw-10-team-profile/README.md

   ## Description

-  This is a team profile generator
+  This is a team profile generator that runs in the command line.
+It will create an html page with a list of team members you create on the command line.

   ## Table of Contents